pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

   </Alert>

+- Supporting Workspaces are Professional Workspaces that contain team members only.
+These workspaces can then be added to individual sites to allow those team members access to work on that site.
+Refer to [Add a Supporting Workspace to a Site](/guides/account-mgmt/workspace-sites-teams/teams#add-a-supporting-workspace-to-site) for details.

 ## Workspace Tools

 The navigation bar on the left contains several additional tabs to help you manage your sites:

+- **Home**: The home page of a Workspace contains the following information:

+  - Access to Workspace settings\*
+  - Number of Team Members\*
+  - Number of sites in the Workspace
+  - Account Tier \*\*
+  - Number of Sandbox Sites used
+  - Options to migrate or create a site
+  - A list of sites you've recently accessed

+  \* Not available in Personal Workspaces.

+  \*\* Not available in Professional Workspaces.

 - **Sites:** Add a new site, view sites you're a team member of, and check how many free sites you have remaining.

   - **Create New Site:** Start the process of creating a new site on Pantheon.
 New sites will appear under the Sites tab.

   - **Migrate Existing Site:** Start a guided migration to add a site.
 If you’re importing a site from your local environment, follow our [manual migration process](/migrate-manual).
-For information about migrating a site from a competitor, or other migration scenarios, refer to [Migrate Sites to Pantheon](/guides/guided/) on our [Get Started](/get-started) page.
+For information about migrating a site from a competitor, or other migration scenarios, refer to the [Get Started](/get-started) page.

-- **Team*:** Create a new workspace.
+- **Team*:** Invite people to work on sites in this Workspace.

 - **Autopilot:** [Autopilot](/guides/autopilot) is Visual Regression Testing (VRT) for every WordPress and Drupal Site within your workspace.

+- **Edge*:** [Advanced Global CDN](/guides/agcdn) offers a suite of edge capabilities ensuring your sites are fast, reliable, and secure.
+Our specialists help you optimize your site performance for maximum uptime.

 - **Support:** View details of an open support request or create a new support request.
 Our chat-based support is available 24-hours a day.